USS Noble (APA-218)

 USS Noble (APA-218) was a Haskell-class attack transport which saw service with the US Navy in World War II, the Korean War, and the Vietnam War.
-She was later transferred to the Spanish Navy in the 1964 under a mutual assistance agreement.
+She was transferred to the Spanish Navy in 1964 under a mutual assistance agreement.
 Noble was named after Noble County, Indiana, Noble County, Ohio, and Noble County, Oklahoma.

 Construction

-Noble was laid down 20 July 1944, under Maritime Commission (MARCOM) contract, MCV hull 566, by Permanente Metals Corporation, Yard No. 2, Richmond, California; as a modified Victory ship; completed by the Kaiser Shipyard at Richmond; launched 18 October 1944; sponsored by Mrs. Maxine C. Jones; acquired by the Navy 27 November 1944; and commissioned the same day, Commander, later Rear Admiral, Solomon S. Isquith in command.
+Noble was laid down 20 July 1944, under Maritime Commission (MARCOM) contract, MCV hull 566, by Permanente Metals Corporation, Yard No. 2, Richmond, California; as a modified Victory ship; completed by the Kaiser Shipyard at Richmond; launched 18 October 1944; sponsored by Mrs. Maxine C. Jones; acquired by the Navy 27 November 1944; and commissioned the same day.

 Operational history

 World War II

 Noble's primary mission was to transport to a combat area the men and some of the material necessary for an assault on an enemy shore.
 Her main armament, her boat group, was designed to deliver her troops and cargo to the beach in a planned and orderly fashion.
 After discharging troops and equipment, she could evacuate casualties or prisoners of war.